 How to make oven roasted fennel

 Note: All the exact quantities of the ingredients can be found in the recipe card at the bottom of this post.

 After preparing the vegetables, the oven does the rest of the work and you either prepare the rest of the meal, or sit back and relax.

 - Preheat the oven: Roasting the fennel and carrots at high temperature gives great caramelisation.
 It makes them golden brown on the outside and nice and tender on the inside.

 - Slice the fennel bulbs: First you should cut the green top and the hard bottom from the fennel bulb.
 The fennel should be sliced thinly, about 1/4 inch or 5 mm, but don’t cut the slices too thin as you’ll want them to still have a bite after the fennel is roasted.
 You can either cut by hand using a sharp knife, or you can use a mandoline, just as long as all the slices end up with the same thickness which is important for equal cooking.

 - Cut the other vegetables: Peel the carrots and cut into equal sized sticks.
 Peel the onion and chop into pieces or half moons.
 But, don’t cut the onion too thin or fine either otherwise it will disappear while roasting.
 Peel and mince the garlic.

-- Seasoning: Since fennel already has a nice flavour of its own, especially when also adding carrots and onions, not much extra flavouring is needed.
+- Seasoning: Since fennel already has a nice flavor of its own, especially when also adding carrots and onions, not much extra flavoring is needed.
 A good drizzle of olive oil with salt and pepper is sufficient.
-However, I like to give it even more of a mediterranean flavour by adding garlic, rosemary, thyme and oregano.
+However, I like to give it even more of a mediterranean flavor by adding garlic, rosemary, thyme and oregano.
 Try it, you won’t regret it.

 - Roast the vegetables: Place the dish in the oven and roast for about 40 minuten.
 Give the vegetables every now and then a shake.
 They are ready when all the vegetables are soft.